GeorgeNance/GeorgeNance/README.md

 *Quote of the hour:*
-> ### It is better to have 100 functions operate on one data structure than to have 10 functions operate on 10 data structures.
+> ### The management question, therefore, is not whether to build a pilot system and throw it away.
+You will do that.
+The only question is whether to plan in advance to build a throwaway, or to promise to deliver the throwaway to customers.
 >
-> ~ *Alan Perlis*
+> ~ *Fred Brooks*

 ---
 ## 🏎 Quick Facts